Harry45/Harry45.github.io/travel/Europe.md

 <p align="justify">James invited me to attend his talk in which he explained the work he was doing.
 This was held in François' office and his group of students was also present.
 I got to meet François and I was honoured to be in his office following the talk.
 Shortly after the talk, I had a chat with James and the take-away message from him was, "research is hard!"</p>

-<p align="justify">I have a plan of doing a PhD in Machine Learning and I found IDIAP quite interesting.
+<p align="justify">I was very keen for doing a PhD in Machine Learning and I found IDIAP quite interesting.
 It is located in a peaceful place, surrounded by beautiful mountains.
-I can also speak French and Martigny is not far from Geneva and Lausanne.</p>
+Since, I can also speak French, communication would not have been an issue.</p>

 {% include image.html url="ETH.JPG" caption="ETH Zurich" width=400 align="right" %}